forestgrape/coronavirus/1_introduction/suggestions.md

 ## Live Healthily
-A good immune system goes hand in hand with a healthy lifestyle:
+A good immune system goes hand in hand with a healthy lifestyle.
 * Sleep enough, eat healthily, relax and do some sport.

 and avoid anything that weakens the immune system: